-Just wanted to let you know that the information in this article about how much radio spectrum is currently held by Vodafone, Telecom and 2Degrees isn’t accurate.
+Just wanted to let you know that the information in this article (now removed) about how much radio spectrum is currently held by Vodafone, Telecom and 2Degrees isn’t accurate.

 My story is an indirect quote from Paul Brislen from Tuanz, the telecommunications users group: